-Before you attach the extension tube to your child's G-tube for giving medicine or feeding, you need to fill the tubing with liquid.
+Before you attach it to your child's G-tube for giving medicine or feeds, you need to fill the tubing with liquid.
 This is called "Priming."

-- 1. Fill a syringe with 5ml of water or formula and put it in the side opening of the extension tube - 2.
-Open the extension tube clamp and push all the water or formula from the syringe into the extension tube.
-Some liquid will drip out from the end - 3.
-While the syringe is still attached, close the extension tube clamp - 4.
-Take off the syringe and close the side opening
+- 1. Fill a syringe with 10 mL of water or formula and put it in the side opening of the extension tube. - 2.
+Push all the water or formula from the syringe into the extension tube.
+Some liquid will drip out from the end. - 3.
+While the syringe is still attached, close the extension tube clamp. - 4.
+Take off the syringe and close the side opening.